 This chicken feeder is ideal if you want to make it quick and less expensive.
 The materials of this chicken feeder are made of PVC.
 This feeder is light and cheap and can be done in minutes.
 You only need to assemble and cut some pipes.
 This project is good for you if you have several chickens since they can share in this feeder.

-This chicken feeder is very innovative since it discourages unwanted visitors from eating the feeds.
+This chicken feeder is very innovative because it discourages unwanted visitors from eating the feed.
 The chicken needs to step on a platform to open the feeder.
 Other animals such as birds, mice, and rats are not heavy enough to step into the platform to open it.
-This feeder keeps the feeds dry since it has a good cover and keeps them wet due to rains.
+This feeder keeps the feed dry with its good cover, protecting it from the rain.

 7. Trash Can Feeder